-Many unused Genesis parts may be returned with proper documentation.
+Unused Genesis parts may be returned with proper documentation.
 Return shipping is the responsibility of the purchaser.
-Credit will be issued upon return, less a 25% restocking fee.
+Credit will be issued upon return, less a 20% restocking fee.
 Documentation is required for credit of returned parts.
-Contact the Genesis Service Department at 715-395-5252 for an RGA (Return Goods Authorization) number and form.
-An RGA must accompany every return.
-Items shipped without an RGA may be returned to sender.
+Contact the Genesis Parts Department at 715-395-5252 for a RGA (Return Goods Authorization) number and form.